 - Provide reports, documents, maps, software or other documentation funded by the project.

-- Complete the project by the contracted date.
-If this is not possible due to unforeseen circumstances, you must return the first payment.
-No extensions will be approved beyond the contract expiry date.
+- Complete the project by the end date in your project agreement.
+If this is not possible, you must return the first payment.
+No extensions will be approved beyond the expiry date.

 - Significant changes to your project will not be considered unless they are due to legitimate and unforeseeable circumstances.
 Requests must be submitted in writing and outline the changes, including any adjustment to the approved cash/in-kind components.
 The co-contribution must remain at least 50% of the budget.

 - The specifications of any equipment or works requested as a variation, must be equal to or higher than the original and the cost must be equal to or lower than the original.